liquidinvestigations/old-docs/manual/Readme.md

 * *WAN* – the node's connection to the Internet.
 By default, the Ethernet port should be plugged into a router, and it will obtain configuration via DHCP from the router.
 You can specify a static configuration if needed.
-With a 2nd [WiFi adapter][], you can configure the node to connect to an existing WiFi network, instead of plugging in the Ethernet port.
+With a 2nd WiFi adapter, you can configure the node to connect to an existing WiFi network, instead of plugging in the Ethernet port.

 * *LAN* – hotspot configuration.
 You can set the hotspot's network name and